James-Wirth/OptionLib/README.md

 ## Usage

 Here is a simple usage that demonstrates setting up a portfolio with a single call option.
-The `Factory::` patern allows you to make `std::shared_ptr` objects for clean memory management.
+The `Factory::` pattern allows you to make `std::shared_ptr` objects for clean memory management.

 ```cpp
 using namespace OptionLib;